adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #41 On vacation for the next few days.
 Don't really know how much coding will happen.

 #42 Didn't do much coding.
 Was out all day today ... vacation

+#43 Last day of vacation.
+Going home tomorrow.
+Back to coding the next day.